Kent County deputies search for suspect in gas station robbery

 GRAND RAPIDS, Mich — Kent County Sheriff's deputies are searching for a man accused of robbing a Mobile Gas Station on Tuesday night.

-Officers were called to the gas station at 4258 Alpine Avenue NW around 8:30 p.m.
+Officers were called to the gas station at 4258 Alpine Ave.
+NW around 8:30 p.m.

 The clerk told police that a man walking into the store, showed a gun and demanded money.
 The suspect then ran away with an unknown amount of money.